Pioneers of Acocks Green

 The 1851 census has William Batson, iron master, at Acocks Green House (his premises were at the Atlas Iron Works, Cliveland Street and the Sceptre Iron Works, Richard Street); Edgar Brookes, merchant and gunmaker, at Flint Green House (his premises were at 66 Bath Street in 1837, he had moved to Shirley by 1861); and George Wells, steel pen manufacturer, at Fox Hollies (see below).
 In 1855, already some names of interest were listed in a directory.
 Louis Keller (see below) was at Stockfield House on Stockfield Road.
 Charles Millward (see below) was at Fox Hollies, later Fox Hollies Hall.
 George Wells (see below) was now at Acocks Green House, on today's Woodcock Lane.
 Edgar Brookes, gun maker, was still at Flint Green House.
 Henry Hart, gun maker and beer retailer, was at the new Great Western Inn.
 He had exhibited at the 1851 Exhibition at Crystal Palace.
 John Purrott (see below) was also listed, probably near what became Station Road.
 Some interesting names are missing from the directory.
 They are on Broad Road.
 This development was on land owned since c.
 1837 by Benjamin Cook Junior, son of a well-known brassfounder and inventor.
 The family is mentioned below under Edward Cook.
 Three cottages were built between 1853 and 1855.
 The 1861 census lists them together with the Warwick Road, although the 1860 directory does allocate them correctly.
 They were all occupied at the time by skilled craftsmen in the gun trade.
 Enoch Shufflebotham was a gun polisher, and two other family members were a gun polisher and a gun engraver.
 In another cottage was James Newton, a gun finisher, and in the third was William Hipkiss, a gun engraver.

 A directory of 1860 probably reflects the state of affairs in 1859.
-New names are Joseph Allen, John Augustus Balleny, John Barker, Edward Baxter, John Benson, John George Bland, Thomas Herrivel Bott, George and Jonas Bowen, Charles Breese, Edward Cook, John Cope, Samuel Findlay, Robert Harcourt, William Hipkiss, James Cowan Marr, James Meacham, Robert Newhouse, John Collingwood Onions, Henry Phillips, Charles Playfair, Samuel Robotham, Enoch Shufflebotham, George Simmons, Alfred and Henry Toy, Joseph Whittle, John Willets, and Joseph Wilson.
-Under Commercial are listed Abraham Hopkins (wine and spirit merchant), and Charles Faukner (farmer but he was also in the gun trade).
+New names are Joseph Allen, John Barker, John Benson, John George Bland, Thomas Herrivel Bott, George Bowen, Charles Breese, Edward Cook, John Cope, Samuel Findlay, Robert Harcourt, William Hipkiss, James Cowan Marr, James Meacham, Robert Newhouse, Henry Phillips, Charles Playfair, Samuel Robotham, Enoch Shufflebotham, George Simmons, Alfred and Henry Toy, Joseph Whittle, and Joseph Wilson.
+Under Commercial are listed Abraham Hopkins (wine and spirit merchant), and Charles Faulkner (farmer but he was also in the gun trade).
 See below for more details.

 There is a Corporation Directory of 1861, which is available both in the Library of Birmingham and online in Google Books.
 This lists a number of people under Acocks Green.
 If we take out the innkeepers, farmers, etc. we can see to what extent this colonisation by wealthy and important people had already taken place.
 What is striking is that it is representatives of the iconic industries of Birmingham: jewellery, gold and silver products, gun manufacture, and brass manufacture, who are coming to live here.